rabbi-lion/arch-linux-install-guide/README.md

 Replace this with the correct drive for your system.

-For example, an NVMe drive may appear as:
+An NVMe drive may instead appear as:

 ```text
 /dev/nvme0n1
 ```

-Its partitions would then use names such as:
+with partitions such as:

 ```text
 /dev/nvme0n1p1